jundalisay/spblist/content/en/social/economics/principles/intro/chapter-04.md

 If you get more, then it might cause dissatisfaction, which is negative satifaction.
 Just before that point, the utility that you get is "marginal".
 This feeling tells you to stop buying.

-This system of marginal utility requires the quantification of pleasure or utility.
+This system of marginal utility requires **the quantification of pleasure or utility**.

-This is then ‘maximized’ as ‘profit maximization’ in Economics.
+- This is then ‘maximized’ as ‘profit maximization’ in Economics.

-The problem is that, in the physical domain, objects are finite.
-So a maximization of objects in one area will lead to a minimization in another.
-This minimization leads to poverty and inequality.
+The problem is that, in the physical domain, objects are finite. **So a maximization of objects in one area will lead to a minimization in another**.
+- **This minimization leads to poverty and inequality.**

-When the maximization is done unnaturally, such as through speculation, then the fake maximization will be exposed for its true value which is not so high.
-This manifests as economic crashes.
+When the maximization is done unnaturally, such as through speculation, the fake maximization will be exposed for its true value which is not so high.
+- **This leads to as economic crashes.**

 **Supereconomics disregards marginal utility because utility is subjective.**